pinting/RoboLand/README.md

 - Add sandboxes.
 - Add action scripts - small scripts saved into the world file and run on world events.
 - Move platform dependent code into a dynamically attached module.
 - Move each instance of the game into different workers.
-(Renderer needs to be redirected.
-A new communication layer is needed under FakeChannel and IndirectRenderer.
-Can be called WorkerBridge.)
+(WIP in the engine-updates branch.)
 - Sound manager.
 Action scripts could play sounds from Resources, the volume would depent on the distance from the creator of the sound.
 - Animations.
 The change of the texture could be handled by the Unit itself, so the Renderer can stay the same.
 - Fix physical glitch which causes two overlaying shapes to not collide.

 ## Credits

-- Stefan Gustavson - For your simplex noise implementation
+- Stefan Gustavson - For your simplex noise implementation.
-- Jim Riecken - Thanks, I learnt a lot from SAT.js
+- Jim Riecken - Thanks, I learnt a lot from your SAT.js library.
-- William Bittle - For his 2D physics engine, dyn4j
+- William Bittle - For his 2D physics engine, dyn4j.
-- Randy Gaul - For his great ImpulseEngine from which I ported parts
+- Randy Gaul - For his great ImpulseEngine from which I ported parts.
-- Ábel Neczpál - For realising my rotating function was messed up
+- Ábel Neczpál - For realising my rotating function was messed up.
-- Gregg Tavares - For his WebGL examples which I based the renderer on
+- Gregg Tavares - For his WebGL examples which I based the renderer on.

-## Contributing

-Anyone can help make this project better.

 ## License